William Hale Thompson 1927 mayoral campaign: Structural safety of school buildings

 Thompson alleged that new Chicago Public Schools buildings that had been constructed were unsafe, with unsound structural support arches.
 He claimed Dever was scared to close these hazardous schools, out of fear that it would be discovered that there was graft among the builders, and that Dever, "has his men working nights trying to bolster up these arches".
 Thompson declared, "I pray to God that those arches may hold until April 5.
 Because, after that, if I am elected, I will close those schools until they are made safe."
 Thompson declared the buildings to be possible, "death traps".

 In an effort to squash these allegations, Dever, Chicago Board of Education officials, and an independent firm of engineers gave statements on March 28, 1927 declaring the allegations to be an unfounded falsehood.
-Chicago Board of Education achitect John C. Christensen claimed that the only morsel of truth was that a minor employee had, previously, found some faults in concrete of nine buildings, but Christensen asserted that the needed structural reinforcement had already promptly been added.
+Chicago Board of Education architect John C. Christensen claimed that the only morsel of truth was that a minor employee had, previously, found some faults in concrete of nine buildings, but Christensen asserted that the needed structural reinforcement had already promptly been added.
 Arthur R. Lord of the Lord & Hemingway engineering firm alleged that photos used by Thompson as evidence of damaged concrete supports had actually been of concrete damaged by photographers from Thompson's own team in an effort to frame a false narrative.